HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/Optionsavailabletoimprovesearchquality/Applyingboostfactorstospecificfieldsmetadata.md

 # Applying boost factors to specific fields (metadata)

 The relevancy calculation does not account for the structural information of the content and the informative weight of keywords stored in individual metadata fields.
-For example if a search term appears in the title of a document, its contribution to the relevance score should be higher than an occurrence of that search term somewhere in a sentence in the body text of that document.
+For example, if a search term appears in the title of a document, its contribution to the relevance score should be higher than an occurrence of that search term somewhere in a sentence in the body text of that document.

 ![](../../../../images/Applyingboostfactorstospecificfields_1.png)